cathy-dctp/grocery-app/DISCUSSIONS.md

 ### Testing & CI/CD Status

-- **Frontend Test Failures**: As of this writing, some frontend tests are failing in the CI/CD pipeline due to last-minute addition of sharing features.
 - **Cypress E2E**: End-to-end testing with Cypress is not fully configured to verify complex scenarios.

 ### Production Limitations